Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

-When small values are ignored, $F(q)$ is sparse due to the locality of the Gaussian function.
-Equation~\ref{equation1} and~\ref{equation_vq} indicate that the vector field can be expressed by the point normals as a linear function.
+We can ignore the small entries of $\mathscr{F}(q)$ due to the locality of the Gaussian function, so that $\mathscr{F}(q)$ becomes a sparse matrix.
+Equation~\ref{equation_vq} indicates that the vector field can be expressed as a linear function of the point normals.

-The relationship between the indicator function $\chi(x)$ and the vector field $V$ can be expressed by the Poisson equation:
+The indicator function $\chi(q)$ is a typical implicit function with values of 0 outside and 1 inside the surface.
+By aligning the gradient of the indicator function $\chi(q)$ with the vector field $\vec{V}$, the indicator function and the vector field should satisfy the Poisson equation